Let me ask you a question that is fundamental to your financial success:

 Does this mean that every single expense that’s in line with your values should get funding?

-Definitely not.
 It will depend on the amount of money you have at your disposal on a monthly basis and the list of values-based expenses you have.
 If your cash flow isn’t sufficient to cover all values, then you eliminate the lesser ones – which is why it’s important to rank your values.

 Frequently Asked Question